 Each of the Accused '917 Ink Cartridges includes a chip (a semiconductor storage device) on the back of a printed circuit board (the circuit board is mounted on the front wall of the ink cartridge).
 The chip stores information about the ink carried by the cartridge.
-Testing of the Representative '917 Ink Cartridge in the Representative '917 Epson Printer confirms that the chip stores information about the ink, for example, the quantity of ink remaining in the ink cartridge.
+Testing of the Representative '917 Ink Cartridge in the Representative '917 Epson Printer confirms that the chip stores information about the ink, for example, the quantity of ink consumed.
 The following photographs show that the printer utility window on the computer (i.e., the computer to which the printer is connected) and the printer's on-board monitor displayed that the level of ink in the Representative '917 Ink Cartridge had decremented after printing a number of pages.
 In addition, after removing and reinstalling the ink cartridge into the printer, the computer's printer utility window and the printer's on-board monitor continued to display the same level of ink in the ink cartridge.
-This testing confirms that the chip on the Representative '917 Ink Cartridge stores information about the ink carried by the cartridge, namely the amount of remaining ink.
+This testing confirms that the chip on the Representative '917 Ink Cartridge stores information about the ink carried by the cartridge, namely the amount of ink consumed.

-The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the computer's printer utility window before printing has been carried out (showing approximately 66% full):
+The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the computer's printer utility window before any printing has been carried out (showing full):

-The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the printer's on-board monitor before printing has been carried out (showing approximately 66% full):
+The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the printer's on-board monitor before any printing has been carried out (showing full):

-The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the computer's printer utility window after several pages have been printed (showing further depletion, approximately 33% full):
+The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the computer's printer utility window after several pages have been printed (showing partial depletion):

-The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the printer's on-board monitor after several pages have been printed (showing further depletion, approximately 33% full):
+The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the printer's on-board monitor after several pages have been printed (showing partial depletion):

-The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the computer's printer utility window after the ink cartridge was removed from and reinstalled in the printer (showing the same level of partial depletion, approximately 33% full, as before the ink cartridge was removed):
+The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the computer's printer utility window after the ink cartridge was removed from and reinstalled in the printer (showing the same level of partial depletion as before the ink cartridge was removed):

-The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the printer's on-board monitor after the ink cartridge was removed from and reinstalled in the printer (showing the same level of partial depletion, approximately 33% full):
+The Ink level of the Representative '917 Ink Cartridge (a black-ink ink cartridge) is shown on the printer's on-board monitor after the ink cartridge was removed from and reinstalled in the printer (showing the same level of partial depletion):